TriLuu01/cs562-project/readme.md

 **Note:** Don't forget to copy .env.example to .env and update the values to match your environment.

-predicates has to be numbers
-comparison operators has to be matched to python !=, ==, >, <, >=, <=
+predicates has to be numbers, start with 1 comparison operators has to be matched to python !=, ==, >, <, >=, <=
-limited to 5 basic aggregate functions meet_conditions might not scale for other database, but for sales it's fine data.json has to be correct when entered, otherwise the program would not be working
+limited to 5 basic aggregate functions meet_conditions might not scale for other database, but for sales it's fine limited input checking